mkhahani/protopack/README.md

 Looking for Javascript UI components based on Prototype JS framework?
 You just found it!

-Protopack is set of useful DHTML UI components and publishes under the MIT license.
+Protopack is set of useful DHTML UI components for Prototype and publishes under the MIT license.

-I'm not pro in Prototype nor in Javascript but my focus has been on writing standard, optimized & applicable codes all the time.

 Rquirements